Olamiwale/Briitzcar/README.md

 ├── docker-compose.yml

-2.Set up pipeline that build and push each Services
+2.Set up pipeline (Github Action) that build and push each to a container registry (AKS)

+3. Setting up docker-compose for all the service to with each service using the same internal container port (3000) but be exposed on differnet on the diffrent host ports so they don't clash

+4. Creating a kubernetes